robx/pzprjs/docs/Puzzle.md

 * `puzzle.setConfig(configname, value)` Set the config data to the given value.
     * `configname:string` the id name of the config.
 See `pzpr.Puzzle.Config class` secrion.
     * `value` value to be set.
 Type is either `string`, `number` or `boolean`.
+* `puzzle.resetConfig(configname)` Reset the config data to the initial value.
+See below to get the list of the config.
+    * `configname:string` the id name of the config.
+See `pzpr.Puzzle.Config class` secrion.
 * `puzzle.getCurrentConfig()` Return the list of the config values for current puzzle variety.
     * Return value: `object`.
 * `puzzle.saveConfig()` Return current changed config list from default value as object.